 Blue Ocean Strategy Fellowship (BOSF) for the Study of Public-Private Cooperation in Indonesia is a thought leadership program that aims to produce and promote new effective approaches and ideas to solve challenges to cooperation, innovation, and learning in and between the private and public sectors in Indonesia.

-Dr. Marshall Schott has over 18 years of experience in higher education administration.
+• He has over 18 years of experience in higher education administration.
 He serves as Chair in a number of committees including the Greater Houston Partnership Energy Collaborative Workforce Committee, Consumer Energy Education Foundation, STEM Education Advisory Committee and Harmony Public Charter School Advisory Committee.
 Dr. Schott completed his doctorate in history from the Louisiana State University in 1995.

 Blue Ocean Strategy is the simultaneous pursuit of differentiation and low cost to open new market space and create new demand.
 A blue ocean strategy creates and captures uncontested market space, thereby making the competition irrelevant.
-The strategy is based on the view that market boundaries and industry structures are not a given and can be reconstructed by the actions and the beliefs of industry players.
+The strategy is based on the view that market boundaries and industry structures are not a given and can be reconstructed by the actions and beliefs of industry players.

 Blue Ocean Strategy has also transformed the public sector at the local, state, and national level through high-impact, low-cost initiatives that cut across ministries, agencies, NGOs and municipalities.
 The blue ocean initiatives for national development are based on two principles – delivering high income through economic growth and integrated development, and enhancing the level of public well-being through greater security as well as social inclusion to close the social distance between various groups in society.
 Across the globe, governments are using blue ocean concepts to deliver high value at low cost.